-Here’s a quick rundown of the steps; for the full process, check out Manage who can create Office 365 Groups in the official Microsoft docs.
+Here’s a quick rundown of the steps; for the full process, check out Manage who can create Microsoft 365 groups in the official Microsoft docs.

-Go to the Office 365 Admin center and create a new security group (not an Office 365 group).
+- Go to the Microsoft 365 Admin center and create a new security group (not a Microsoft 365 group).
 Call it something descriptive, like

 <SecurityGroupName>with the name of the security group you created in step 1.
 Save and quit.